Ngorongoro Crater and Serengeti Safari

 serengeti photo safari - zebra foals

-You will enjoy 8 awesome safari drives in this very splendid corner of the Serengeti.
+You will enjoy 6 awesome safari drives in this very splendid corner of the Serengeti.
 With one of the highest concentrations of predators in all of Africa, the plains offer up exhilarating wildlife photography.
 With beautiful ‘koppies‘ dotted around this pocket of the Serengeti, the theme and mood of the photography that you did on the Ngorongoro Crater leg will continue.
 Your photographs will speak of a timeless and expansive Africa, and nothing will say this more than a large male lion sitting on top of a rocky ‘koppie‘ with the wind blowing through his mane and surrounded by the ample grass plains.
 The Serengeti is one of Africa’s wildlife meccas and it is the ultimate home to both cheetah and lions.
-Your memory cards will fill up fast on this Serengeti photo safari, so bring extra!
+Your memory cards will fill up fast on this Serengeti photo safari.

 serengeti photo safari - lion cub